junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ##### Evidence and Results Protection

 **Threat:** Lack of end-to-end security allows intermediate Verifiers to manipulate evidence or results that are not intended for them to appraise.
 **Mitigation:** End-to-end integrity protection is RECOMMENDED.
 The Composite Evidence should be signed by the Attester.
 Partial and Aggregated Attestation Results SHOULD be signed by the Verifier that generated them.
 This allows subsequent Verifiers and the Relying Party to verify that results have not been tampered with by intermediate nodes.
-Encryption of sensitive evidence for specific Verifiers should be used where applicable.

 ##### Replay Attacks